Are you in the workforce? Are you looking for a job?

 View the video of the HLAA Convention 2015 – Symposium: Employment Issues for People with Hearing Loss.

 Anyone who has any degree of hearing loss deals with a number of unknown issues and faces many anxieties when it comes to finding a job or being successful on the job.

 HLAA has developed an Employment Toolkit to provide information about the workplace for people with hearing loss.
 If you have a success story you’d like to send in, contact us.
 We want to share good experiences so that others can be encouraged that they too will be successful in the workplace.

 The Hearing Loss Association of America Employment Toolkit was produced with generous support of the HLAA New York City Chapter.

 I am about to lose my job because of my hearing loss, what do I do?

 Please check out the following resources:

-- Vocational Rehabilitation - Check out your state’s office of Vocational Rehabilitation for help with keeping or getting a job.
-Contact information changes so do an Internet search for your state’s office or check the phone book.
+- Vocational Rehabilitation – Contact your state’s office of Vocational Rehabilitation for help with keeping or getting a job.
+See the State Agencies page for a list of state offices.